SubmarinerApp/Submariner/README.md

 * Infinite scrolling is added to search results and server albums.
   * This enables pulling results beyond the first page of results.
 * Fix album information not getting pulled in from tracks on search.
+* Refactor cover handling to avoid cross-linked files and avoid writing on reads.

 ### Version 3.3.1